-Press OK to continue loading all of the sequences.
+Loading sequences Loaded 201200 sequences.
+Cancel Press OK to continue loading all of the sequences.
 MegAlign Pro will display a progress bar (see lower image, left) with a running count of the number of sequences loaded so far.
-At any point, you may cancel the entire sample upload by pressing Cancel.
+At any point, you may cancel the entire sample upload by pressing Cancel .
 This terminates the entering step without adding the new file(s).
 Otherwise, simply wait for the samples to finish loading.

-Entering SeqNinja projects (.star) or FASTA files with ambiguous extensions (e.g., .fasta)

-MegAlign Pro can usually determine whether the sequence consists of DNA, RNA or protein.
+Entering Sequence type for Untitled1.msa SeqNinja Please select the default sequence type for Untitled1.msa projects (.star) or FASTA files with ambiguous extensions (e.g., .fasta) DNA RNA Protein MegAlign Pro can usually determine whether the sequence consists of DNA, RNA or protein.
 If it cannot, MegAlign Pro will prompt you to specify file type by selecting a button from the dialog.

-Attempting to add a SeqNinja project (.star) that contains errors
+Error adding sequences Attempting to add a SeqNinja project (.star) that contains errors Could not add sequences.
+Details >> OK Click OK .

-Click OK.
 Launch SeqNinja, fix any errors in the project and save it before adding the file to MegAlign Pro.